apache/airflow/docs/apache-airflow/best-practices.rst

     {{ var.json.<variable_name> }}

 In top-level code, variables using jinja templates do not produce a request until a task is running, whereas, `Variable.get()` produces a request every time the dag file is parsed by the scheduler.
-This will lead to suboptimal performance for the scheduler and can cause the dag file to timeout before it is fully parsed.
+Using `Variable.get()` will lead to suboptimal performance for the scheduler and can cause the dag file to timeout before it is fully parsed.

 Bad example: